nuket/xavr/README.md

 # Motivation

-There are literally dozens of articles and blog posts showing a very basic setup to use XCode for `AVR` C programming: a C project with an external build system based on a `Makefile`.

-The problem is that with such a basic setup you might as well use a simple text editor instead of XCode.
-Indeed, you don't get much besides a rudimentary syntax coloring (no autocomplete for example).
+The Arduino IDE is limited.
+It's good enough for beginners, but there's a lot of magic that happens behind the scenes that advanced programmers might not like.

+Also, there's no autocomplete.

-To fix this, the `X-AVR` project template setus up a *fake* build target (called `index`) which uses clang to enable XCode to parse and index your project code.
+To fix this, the `X-AVR` project template sets up a *fake* build target (called `index`) which uses clang to enable XCode to parse and index your project code.

-`X-AVR` also cnfigures the following variables for your build:
+`X-AVR` also configures the following variables for your build:
 * `HEADER_SEARCH_PATHS`: So that XCode can index the `avr-libc` headers and include their definitions (port and register names, functions, etc.) in the autocomplete suggestions
 * `GCC_PREPROCESSOR_DEFINITIONS`: The selected MCU macro is set (e.g. `__AVR_ATmega328__`) to get accurate autocomplete over the port and register names. `F_CPU` macro is also set (otherwise the indexing would encouter errors)